ContactTracingCU/Stop-the-Spread-Server/README.md

-# Stop the Spread Admin
+# Stop the Spread Server
 Web app: https://stop-the-spread-admin.herokuapp.com

 This is the web app for the stop the spread app.